 Suzuki Grand Vitara Review

-The 2013 Suzuki Grand Vitara ranks 19 out of 21 Affordable Compact SUVs.
-This ranking is based on our analysis of 78 published reviews and test drives of the Suzuki Grand Vitara, and our analysis of reliability and safety data.
+The 2013 Suzuki Grand Vitara ranks 20 out of 23 Affordable Compact SUVs.
+This ranking is based on our analysis of published reviews and test drives of the Suzuki Grand Vitara, as well as reliability and safety data.

 The 2013 Suzuki Grand Vitara is ranked:

-The 2013 Suzuki Grand Vitara offers more standard features and better off-road capability than most compact SUVs, but critics dislike its underwhelming performance and outdated styling.
+The 2013 Suzuki Grand Vitara offers more standard features and better off-road capability than most compact SUVs, but reviewers dislike its underwhelming performance and outdated styling.

 2013 is the last model year for Suzuki automobiles in the U.S., which may pose problems for owners down the road.
 One member of the automotive press says that resale values could suffer, while maintenance and parts availability could also be affected.